Intermittent fasting is a healthy way to boost energy, promote mental clarity, and lose weight.

 Breaking the fast with healthy fats

-As mentioned earlier, Bulletproof Coffee (hah!), coffee, grass-fed butter, nuts, seeds, nut butters, olive oil, coconut oil, and avocados are all terrific healthy-fat options to eat to bread your fast.
+As mentioned earlier, Bulletproof Coffee (hah!), coffee, grass-fed butter, nuts, seeds, nut butters, olive oil, coconut oil, and avocados are all terrific healthy-fat options to eat to break your fast.

 Eat all the veggies you want